F44 Change Proposal: Nix package tool [SelfContained]

 The nix package tool provides access to the [GitHub - NixOS/nixpkgs: Nix Packages collection & NixOS nixpkgs] ecosystem with over 100,000 [NixOS Search packages].

 Packages and environments can be specified in nix’s declarative functional programming language using so-called derivations.
-Nix [Flakes - NixOS Wiki flakes] provide a newer way to specify these project development environments.
+Nix [Flakes - Official NixOS Wiki flakes] provide a newer way to specify these project development environments.

 Nix has two main modes of installation/setup: multi-user mode (with nix-daemon) and single-user mode